alien4cloud/alien4cloud.github.io/documentation/1.4.0/admin_guide/data_migration.md

 # Migrate from 1.4.x to 1.4.3.1

-The premium dist versions of Alien4Cloud 1.4.3.1 are packaged with the plugin alien4cloud-migration-plugin to perform an auto migration of datas contains in ES from 1.4.0 to a more recent version at the first boot.
+The premium dist versions of Alien4Cloud 1.4.3.1 are packaged with the plugin alien4cloud-migration-plugin to perform an auto migration of datas contains in ES from 1.4.x to 1.4.3.1 at the first boot.
 Note : you need to disable services to make migration if you have used this feature before Alien 1.4.2.

 ## Standard migration procedure :